Freehills

-Freehills was a commercial law firm operating in the Asia-Pacific region.
-It was known as one of the "Big Six" Australian law firms.

-In 2012 it formed Herbert Smith Freehills after a merger with the UK law firm Herbert Smith.
+Freehills was a commercial law firm operating in the Asia Pacific region.
+It was one of the Big Six Australian law firms.
+In 2012 it merged with Herbert Smith to become Herbert Smith Freehills.

-Corporate History
+History

-The firm's predecessors include the practices Clarke & Moule in Melbourne (1853), Stephen Henry Parker in Perth (1868), Bernard Austin Freehill in Sydney (1871) and John Nicholson (Perth) 1896.
+The firm's predecessors include the practices Clarke & Moule in Melbourne (1853), Stephen Henry Parker in Perth (1868), Bernard Austin Freehill in Sydney (1871) and John Nicholson in Perth (1896).

 The Sydney firm became Freehill Hollingdale & Page in 1947 and began to grow under the direction of partner Brian Page, who took the firm into corporate and commercial practice within Australia and internationally.
-Page was also notable for his "open" employment policy, hiring Catholics and Jews when many other firms would not.
+Page was also notable for his open employment policy, hiring Catholics and Jews when many other firms would not.

 In 1978 Freehill Hollingdale & Page became the first major Australian law firm to appoint a female partner.

-In 1979 Muir Williams Nicholson & Co, Perth signed an agreement with Freehill Hollingdale & Page, Sydney, to create Australia's first national law partnership.
+In 1979 Muir Williams Nicholson & Co, Perth signed an agreement with Freehill Hollingdale & Page to form Australia's first national law partnership.

-In 2000, the state-based offices of Freehill Hollingdale & Page officially changed their name to Freehills and became a single national legal partnership.
+In 2000, the state Freehill Hollingdale & Page partnerships became a single national partnership and was rebranded Freehills.

-In 2012, the firm has over 800 lawyers and over 190 partners.

-Freehills announced in 2012 that it would merge with international law firm Herbert Smith on 1 October 2012, forming a new firm named Herbert Smith Freehills with a single global equity partnership.
+In 2012, the firm had over 800 lawyers and over 190 partners.
+On 1 October 2012 Freehills merged with international law firm Herbert Smith to form Herbert Smith Freehills with a single global equity partnership.